PJarbas/yolov8x-pytorch/README.md

-## Object Detection in video streaming from Youtube
+## Object Detection and tracking in video streaming from Youtube

 ![](icon/output_video.avi)

-This project aims to use a object detecion deep learning model with tracking, using a the yolov5x from Pytorch Hub and norfair library
+This project aims to use a object detecion deep learning model with tracking, using a the yolov8x with norfair library

 ### Get started